 While the handshape change from 1 to (super)bent-1 is legitimate at the sublexical level (that is, the selected finger is the one that undergoes change; Brentari 2011), it’s hard to imagine an iconic or articulatory motivation within the blinder iconicity.
 Further, the final bounce is decidedly odd.
-There is a difference between repetition of movement inherent to the lexical item – iteration – and repetition morphologically motivated – often called reduplication.
-Certainly, iteration in conversation is often inexact, repeating only a part of the path (which reduction happens even in morphological reduplication; MacLaughlin et al. 2000).
-Still, the citation form of a sign (as in STS) usually shows full iteration; plus, in conversation, iteration, even if its path is reduced, consists generally of more than a bounce unless the sign occurs in final position in a phrase, where iteration can be lost entirely (Nespor & Sandler 1999).
+There is a difference between repetition of movement inherent to the lexical item – iteration – and morphologically motivated repetition – often called reduplication.
+Certainly, iteration in conversation is often inexact, repeating only a part of the path, and reduction happens even in morphological reduplication (MacLaughlin et al. 2000).
+Still, the citation form of a sign (as in STS) usually shows full iteration; plus, in conversation, even if a sign’s path is reduced, iteration generally consists of more than a bounce unless the sign occurs in final position in a phrase, where iteration can be lost entirely (Nespor & Sandler 1999).
 The iteration in the LSF sign occurs only on the bent-1-handshape, so it belongs only to the part of the sign after the handshape change.
 This behavior is not typical of simple signs; it looks suspiciously like that of a compound that has not been lexicalized (Liddell & Johnson 1986) or reduced (Lepic 2016).
-We propose the iconicity is a metaphor on taking the eyes (in the first part of the sign) and putting them in a particular place (in the second part of the sign): the put-eyes-here metaphor.
-In the sign language of Mexico (lengua de señas mexicana, LSM) attention also seems to use the put-eyes-here metaphor, where LSM has been argued to be in the Old LSF family (Guerra Currie 1999; Guerra Currie et al. 2002; Hendriks and Dufoe 2014; Jullian Móntañes 2001; Quinto-Pozos 2006, 2008; Ramsey & Quinto-Pozos 2010).
+We propose the iconicity is a metaphor on taking the eyes (in the first part of the sign) and putting them in a particular place (in the second part of the sign): the “put-eyes-here” metaphor.
+In the sign language of Mexico (lengua de señas mexicana; LSM), which has also been argued to be in the Old LSF family (Guerra Currie 1999; Guerra Currie et al. 2002; Hendriks & Dufoe 2014; Jullian Móntañes 2001; Quinto-Pozos 2006, 2008; Ramsey & Quinto-Pozos 2010) attention also seems to use the “put-eyes-here” metaphor.

 Despite the strong similarity in the movement parameters of attention in IPSL-P2 and LSF, these signs are not cognates.
 We support that with information from two Old LSF dictionaries.

 Lambert’s dictionary of Old LSF was published in 1865.
-The year in which LSF instructors were involved in the establishment of schools for the deaf for India and Pakistan was 1895 (via ISL, for which no date is given for the Irish nuns' visit to Paris, but which is presumably not much before they brought it to India and Pakistan).
-Thus, Lambert’s dictionary offers an appropriate check for our speculation, where the dictionary includes descriptions and a drawing.
+The year in which LSF instructors were involved in the establishment of schools for the deaf in India and Pakistan was 1895 (via ISL, for which no date is given for the Irish nuns’ visit to Paris, but which is presumably not much before they brought it to India and Pakistan).
+Thus, Lambert’s (1865) dictionary (which includes descriptions and drawings) offers an appropriate check for our speculation.

-Delaporte published a dictionary of Old LSF in 2007, in which he gives examples from a textbook written by the deaf poet Pélissier (1856, unavailable to us), who was a teacher at the Paris Deaf Institute in the mid 1800s, and who explained sign language to other teachers of the deaf (Quartararo 2008).
+Delaporte (2007) is a dictionary of Old LSF, in which the author gives examples from a textbook written by the deaf poet Pélissier (1856, unavailable to us), who was a teacher at the Paris Deaf Institute in the mid 1800s, and who explained sign language to other teachers of the deaf (Quartararo 2008).
 Thus, this dictionary, also, is of great value.